DimensionDataResearch/daas-demo/README.md

 * A server for storage
   This server will need to export an NFS volume unless you have your own options for storage
 * A DNS `A` wildcard record pointing to your cluster nodes' public IPs
+* If using Rancher to deploy Kubernetes, make sure that `kubelet` is run with `--volume-plugin-dir=/var/lib/kubelet/volumeplugins`.

 ### Deployment